knightazura/ghost-sdk/Admin-pages.md

 ### User drop-down menu

 Who is the ugly git in the picture - should this be here.
-For now perhaps another small icon and rather than "John O'Nolan" is could say User or something of that ilk.
+For now perhaps another small icon and rather than "John O'Nolan" is could say User or something of that ilk. **Quick Win 2**

 Expected behaviours:

-* Based on other parts of ghost, the arrow should spin round and point up when menu drops down and then revert to pointing down when closed
+* Based on other parts of ghost, the arrow should spin round and point up when menu drops down and then revert to pointing down when closed **Quick Win 3**

-* Clicking on anywhere away from menu should close the menu.
+* Clicking on anywhere away from menu should close the menu. **Quick Win 4**